projectatomic/atomic-site/source/blog/2017-07-11-fedora-atomic-26-release.html.md

 * If you use the Kubernetes software within Atomic Host then please wait until our next release of Atomic Host to upgrade.
 There is a [bug that is preventing the API server from starting](https://bugzilla.redhat.com/show_bug.cgi?id=1441218).
 If you don't rely on the built-in Kubernetes (e.g. you run containerized Kubernetes or OpenShift) this should not affect you.
 Before the next release we will publish a guide to upgrading your atomic host and making any configuration changes for the new version of kubernetes.

 * The storage driver now defaults to overlay2 instead of devicemapper for container storage.
 This will not change existing installations.
+If you want to make the switch for in-place upgrades, see [this blog entry](/blog/2017/05/migrate-fedora-atomic-host-to-overlay2/).

 * The url for the F26 ostree 'remote' is [https://kojipkgs.fedoraproject.org/atomic/26/](https://kojipkgs.fedoraproject.org/atomic/26/)